One Person Company Growth

 OK, I’m being a bit silly.
 Of course vehicles aren’t built or sold with vital parts missing.

 But oddly enough, many small businesses are built with equally important components under developed or left out entirely.
-Imagine what a business with NO sales lead generation might look like.
+Imagine what a business with NO sales lead prospecting might look like.
 And the underdeveloped nature of these core business processes is what often dooms a small business before it finds its footing.
 Generating sustainable one person company growth takes more than just a great product or service.
 Other processes like sales and marketing need to be as good, or better than your business’s offering.

 The Golden Arches